isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoos-for-dogs/index.md

 The shampoo has earned praise for being safe enough for frequent use, even on puppies over 12 weeks old.
 Many holistic veterinarians recommend it as part of an integrated flea control program.

 Pros:
-- Plant-based formula�(no pyrethrins or permethrin)
+- Plant-based formula(no pyrethrins or permethrin)
 - Safe for frequent use
 - Pleasant herbal scenta
 - Does not interfere with topical flea treatments
 Cons:
-- Less effective for severe infestations�(best for prevention)
+- Less effective for severe infestations(best for prevention)
 - Essential oils may irritate some dogs' skin
 - Requires thorough rinsing to avoid residue
 **Best For:**